anabindiu/anabindiu/README.md

 - 👋 Hi, I’m Ana Bindiu!
-- 👀 I’m interested in Software Engineering/Information Security
+- 👀 I’m interested in Software Engineering/Information Security/AI
 - 🌱 I am a graduate of Computer Science at University of Calgary!
 - 📫 How to reach me:
       gmail: anabindiu11@gmail.com